-- Representing Greenpeace (junior to Kassie Smith QC) in a judicial review of the UK’s implementation of the new Common Fisheries Policy before the High Court.
+- R. (on the application of Greenpeace Ltd) v Secretary of State for Environment, Food and Rural Affairs EWHC 55 (Admin): representing Greenpeace (led by Kassie Smith QC) in a judicial review of the UK’s implementation of the new Common Fisheries Policy before the High Court.

 - R (Solar Century Holdings Ltd and others) v Secretary of State for Energy and Climate Change EWHC 3677 (Admin): assisting Robert Palmer (during pupillage) in this judicial review of the Secretary of State’s decision to close the Renewables Obligation to new large-scale solar PV generation.

 - Advising a regulatory authority on possible litigation relating to Francovich damages.

 - Acting in child care age assessment cases before the High Court.

 Between 2003 and 2007, James worked as a référendaire to Judge John D. Cooke at the General Court of the European Union.
 He has worked on a broad range of EU law issues